tl-its-umich-edu/canvas_course_manager/README.md

 ## Project Description

 The Canvas Course Manager (CCM) is an application that will be able to be used by instructors and the service center alike.
-The current functionality searches all courses for which a given user has the 'teacher' role within a given semester and allows the combination of sections via drag-and-drop interface.
+The current functionality searches all courses for which a given user has the 'teacher' role within a given semester.
+Specifically for the Serice Center, a user will be able to combine sections via drag-and-drop interface.
 The user can also determine if the course is used before the sections are moved.
 In addition, the functionality for adding friend accounts is available.
 Not only can a 'teacher' create friend accounts for non-umich accounts, but it will also be possible to add a created friend account to a course.
 The service center alone will have the ability to rename a course.

 ## Build Directions